-- The decrease from FY 15 Original to Adjusted is due to the current vendor contract for Recovery Support Services. - A 2.5% salary increase is included in FY 16. - Citizen Services Administration increases due to transportation tickets for veteran services.
-The transportation tickets were previously included in the Social Services budget. - Aging increases due to classes offered at the Senior Centers.
+- The decrease from FY 15 Original to Adjusted is due to the current vendor contract for Recovery Support Services. - A 2.5% salary increase is included in FY 16. - Aging increases due to classes offered at the Senior Centers.
 These expenses will be offset by fees for the classes.